-Making the decision to follow every single safety rule or procedure does not come natural to us.
+Making the decision to follow every single safety rule or procedure does not come naturally to us.
 We constantly have to work towards making the right decisions every single day.
 Many times individuals find ways to rationalize not working safely.
 It is important for each worker to recognize this error trap and address it when it arises.

 Why We Rationalize Unsafe Choices